 Am I eligible to apply?

-- hold a PhD or be of equivalent standing in your profession
+- hold a PhD or equivalent qualification;

 What is the scheme’s value and tenure?

 The scheme provides up to £20,000 of funding for up to 12 months, covering:

 - travel expenses and subsistence for essential field research